Buran Ghati trek – A grand buffet of the greatest Himalayan treks

-Start the climb to Dunda by following the well marked shepherds trail that leads in the general direction of the pass.
-An hour of climb, perhaps a bit more, will bring you to the ridge top of Dunda.
-At Dunda you get absolutely clear views of Buran Ghati and the trail that leads to it.
+Start the climb to Dhunda by following the well marked shepherds’ trail that leads in the general direction of the pass.
+An hour of climb, perhaps a bit more, will bring you to the ridge top of Dhunda.
+At Dhunda you get absolutely clear views of Buran Ghati and the trail that leads to it.
 The camp is in an alpine zone.
 Snow capped mountains flank the campsite on all sides.
 Even in late June snow patches are everywhere.
-If any campsite can give you the beauty of an alpine mountain zone and the thrill of a splendid climb to come, then Dunda would be voted among the best.
+If any campsite can give you the beauty of an alpine mountain zone and the thrill of a splendid climb to come, then Dhunda would be voted among the best.

 Descending on the Buran Ghati trek is quick and very soon you lose all the altitude that you have gained.
 It takes about 2 hours to get to the end of the snow line.
-You also lose about 3000 feet in altitude.
-Out of the snow line, the descent hopes down a ridge with junipers and lovely flower crested shrubs.
-The view of the valley in front is green, lush as far as the eye can see.
-Beyond a long range of mountains tower over the setting.
+You also lose about 3,000 ft in altitude.
+Out of the snow line, the descent takes you down a ridge with junipers and lovely flower crested shrubs.
+The view of the valley in front is lush green as far as the eye can see.
+Beyond, a long range of mountains tower over the setting.
 Descend for another hour to get to a stream that needs to be hopped over.
-Across the stream the first farmers hut appear.
+Across the stream the first farmers’ huts appear.
 This is where you camp for the night.

 Day 7: River camp to Barua village